 It's important to note here that the service provider must demonstrate that his legitimate interests prevail.
 In the case of a dispute, if this proof is not successful the collection of data was illegal and the service provider should expect a fine.

-The balancing of interests should therefore be comprehensible for supervisory comprehensible and well documented be well documented.
+The balancing of interests should therefore be comprehensible for supervisory authorities and well documented.

 If the service provider cannot base the integration of a tracking tool on a legitimate interest, the consent of the user is mandatory.

 The conditions for effective consent are regulated in Art.
 7 GDPR.
 These are:

 - clearly distinguishable from other matters;